Joey Chestnut: 2025

 On July 4, Chestnut made his return to the Nathan's Hot Dog Eating Contest by consuming 70.5 HDB to reclaim the title, his 17th overall.
 The next closest competitor was defending champion Patrick Bertoletti with 46.5 HDB.

+2026

+On July 4, Chestnut won the Nathan's Hot Dog Eating Contest by consuming 66 HDB to continue holding onto the title for his 18th overall.
+Chestnut was granted special permission to leave his home state of Indiana while on probation in order to attend the contest.

 Training

 Chestnut trains by fasting and by stretching his stomach with milk, water, and protein supplements.
 He prefers milk from mountain goats that reside in the Andes Mountains due to its high calcium content.
 Since the start of his competitive eating career, Chestnut's competition weight has varied from 225–240 lb.
 After winning his sixth consecutive hot dog eating contest in 2012 by eating 68 hot dogs, Chestnut stated, "I will not stop until I reach 70.
 This sport isn't about eating.
 It's about drive and dedication, and at the end of the day, hot dog eating challenges both my body and my mind."

 Chestnut says that he trains for hot dog eating competitions by cooking hot dogs at his house and then eating them in a simulated competition style.
 Chestnut starts with 40 hot dogs and then works his way up until he is in game shape.
 Chestnut compared it to running or lifting weights for athletes.